kubernetes/community/keps/0002-controller-manager.md

 Volumes need cloud providers, but they only need **specific** cloud providers.
 The majority of volume management logic resides in the controller manager.
 These controller loops need to be moved into the cloud-controller manager.
-The cloud controller manager also needs a mechanism to read parameters for initilization from cloud config.
+The cloud controller manager also needs a mechanism to read parameters for initialization from cloud config.
 This can be done via config maps.

 There are two entirely different approach to refactoring volumes -